 Swap Trading after Dodd-Frank: Evidence from Index CDS

 The Dodd-Frank Act mandates that certain standard OTC derivatives, also known as swaps, must be traded on swap execution facilities (SEFs).
 Using message-level data, we provide a granular analysis of dealers' and customers' trading behavior on the two largest dealer-to-customer SEFs for index CDS.
 On average, a typical customer contacts few dealers when seeking liquidity.
-A theoretical model shows that the benefit of competition through wider order exposure is mitigated by an endogenous winner's curse problem.
+A theoretical model shows that the benefit of competition through wider order exposure is mitigated by a winner's curse problem and dealer-customer relationships.
 Consistent with the model, we find that order size, market conditions, and customer-dealer relationships are important empirical determinants of customers' choice of trading mechanism and dealers' liquidity provision.

 Keywords: Dodd-Frank Act, OTC Derivatives, Swaps, Swap Execution Facility, Request for Quotes, Auction, Competition, Winner's Curse, Relationship